Soyuz TMA-14: Logo contest

 Soyuz TMA-14 approaches the International Space Station on 28 March 2009.

 Roscosmos, in cooperation with other nations' space programs, invited children ages 6 to 15 to design and submit a patch for Soyuz TMA-14 from October 25, 2008 through December 25, 2008.
 On December 29, 2008, Roscosmos hosted a ceremony to announce the winners.
 Anna Chibiskova, 12, from Moscow was chosen for first place and her artwork was incorporated into the design of the official Soyuz TMA-14 crew patch.
 Kaitlin Riley, 12, from New York, U.S., and Stanislav Pyatkin, 11, from Uglegorsk, Russia, were selected as the second and third-place winners respectively by TMA-14 crew mates Gennady Padalka and Michael Barrett.
 A fourth winner, Roma Kuznetsov, 7, from Kazakhstan, was further selected by Roscosmos director Anatoly Perimov.
 All four were invited to the launch of Soyuz TMA-14 with expenses paid by the Russian Insurance Center.

+Spacecraft location

+The descent capsule is on display at the Museum of Flight in Seattle, Washington.